keechma/keechma/guides/01-introduction.md

 - [Reagent](https://github.com/reagent-project/reagent) - Keechma would be much harder to implement without Reagent's approach to components
 - [Om](https://github.com/omcljs/om) - Without Om I probably wouldn't try ClojureScript, so Keechma wouldn't exist.

-## Differences

-So, how does Keechma differ and why you should care?

-Keechma has the following components:

-- [Router](02-router.html)  - Pure data processing based routing
-- [Entity database](03-controllers.html)  - In memory store for business entities
-- [Controller system](04-entitydb.html) - A way to react to routes and mutate the world
-- [UI System](05-ui-system.html) - A way to write Reagent components that have no global dependencies and are decoupled from data they show and child components they use to render the data.

-Biggest and the most important difference of Keechma compared to other frameworks / libraries is that Keechma has no shared globals.
-All of the Keechma's building blocks are built in pure functionaly way, and parts that are not implement explicit `start` and `stop` which allows them to clean up after themselves.

-Keechma as a system is extremely opinionated, but since each of the parts is built in a pure, functional processing way you could take the ingredients and build a completely different thing.

-Everything is complected together in the `src/keechma/app_state.cljs` file.
-This file implements functions that know how to start and stop the application.